Light and airy Poppy Seed Angel Food Cake is all dressed up with just a little icing glaze and a sprinkling of sliced almonds.

 Glaze and Topping:

-- Add the confectioners’ sugar, ½ teaspoon almond extract, ½ teaspoon vanilla extract, and 2 tablespoons water to a small bowl.
-Stir well.
+- Add the confectioners’ sugar, ½ teaspoon vanilla extract, ½ teaspoon almond extract, and 2 tablespoons water to a small bowl.
+Stir well.1 ½ Cups Confectioners’ Sugar, ½ Teaspoon Vanilla Extract, ½ Teaspoon Almond Extract, 2 Tablespoons Water

-- Drizzle the icing over the top of the cake and sprinkle the top with the sliced almonds.
+- Drizzle the icing over the top of the cake and sprinkle the top with the sliced almonds.¼ Cup Sliced Almonds

 - Remove the pieces of parchment paper and your cake is ready to display!